YigitYildizzzz/electronicdesignproject/README.md

 # electronicdesignproject
-the codes for edp we worked with william armstrong for the coding part
+This repository contains the code developed for the Electronic Design Project (EDP).
+The coding part was primarily completed in collaboration with William Armstrong for our team HEARTSYNC